-There are many stories about St. Nicholas and his reputation for secret gift giving.
-The most well known is the one of Nicholas secretly providing money for three young women because their father was too poor to provide them a dowry.
-The bags of gold, tossed through an open window, are said to have landed in stockings or shoes left before the fire to dry.
+There are many myths about St. Nicholas and his reputation for secret gift giving.
+The most well-known is the one of Nicholas secretly providing money for three young women because their father was too poor to provide them a dowry.
+The bags of gold tossed through an open window are said to have landed in stockings or shoes left before the fire to dry.
 It is this story that is believed to have led to the custom of children hanging stockings awaiting gifts from Saint Nicholas.

-These stories may be part of the mythology surrounding Nicholas, however the truth is that he was a Bishop whose people were important to him, a man of faith whose goodness and generosity grew out of his love for God.
+These stories may be part of the mythology surrounding Nicholas, however the truth is that he was really a Bishop whose people were important to him.
 His life symbolizes that which is at the heart of the Christian faith: the ability to give, to love and to care.
-It is so contrary to those in power who claim to be Christians but are willing not to give but to take from the poor.
-In the midst of Advent, the memory of Nicholas reminds us of the real purpose behind what we are doing.
-It enriches our understanding of Santa Claus not by concentrating on commercialized giving but by showing the real historical person who inspired the familiar legend and traditions.
+In the midst of Advent, the memory of Nicholas renews our understanding of Santa Claus.
+Let us recapture our sense of childhood wonder today and enjoy our candy canes!

 Open us to generosity of heart for those in need.

 Give someone a candy cane and brighten their day.

 Make a contribution to a Food pantry or Homeless Shelter.